MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 *   Aditionally the 'alt-text' and the 'caption' are updated if the are used in gutenberg blocks 'image', 'gallery' and 'media-with-text'.
 *   Important: There are many, many other blocks, images, galleries around.
 For these I couldn't realize the update of 'alt-text' and 'caption'.
 *   BUT: The links are updated!
+*   Code quality check with phpstan: level 5 is OK except 19 remaining Errors.
+These were carefully checked and regarded as OK.
+Minor changes to reach level 5.

 == Upgrade Notice ==